Seteco/Somorrostro/Configuration.md

 ### Why this works?

 The configuration file is a `name = value` dictionary with `[sections]`.
-Write whatever you like there.
-It does not matter.
+Write whatever you like there as long as it follows this simple format.

 Netdata loads this dictionary and then when the code needs a value from it, it just looks up the `name` in the dictionary at the proper `section`.
 In all places, in the code, there are both the `names` and their `default values`, so if something is not found in the configuration file, the default is used.
 The lookup is made using B-Trees and hashes (no string comparisons), so they are super fast.
 Also the `names` of the settings can be `my super duper setting that once set to yes, will turn the world upside down = no` - so goodbye to most of the documentation involved.